10 Extraordinary Things To Do in Iberia Parish

 Go back in time to 1834 on a tour of New Iberia plantation home Shadows-on-the-Teche, a sugar plantation with some truly spectacular scenery and opulent Greek Revival architecture.
 On your 45-minute tour of the grounds and home, you’ll hear stories about the Weeks family, who owned the home for generations, and how sugar once made south Louisiana one of the wealthiest regions in the nation.

-Literature lovers, mark your calendars: Dave Robicheaux's Hometown Literary Festival is coming to New Iberia April 6 through 8, 2018.
+Literature lovers, mark your calendars: Dave Robicheaux's Hometown Literary Festival comes to New Iberia every spring.
 Fans of New Iberia mystery novelist James Lee Burke will recognize his fictional detective’s name, and over this long weekend at venues throughout Iberia Parish, Robicheaux is celebrated with storytelling, workshops, live music, bourré lessons and more.